WMan22/wmans-arch-post-installer/README.md

 # wmans-arch-post-installer
-A bookmark to copy and paste of all of the stuff I always install in my arch distros.
+A bookmark to copy and paste of all of the stuff I have learned while using arch for myself.

-I'm using this until I learn how to make a proper install script.
-This is meant to be run after you do the initial install for EndeavourOS, Manjaro, or using archinstall on vanilla arch.
+I don't know how to make a proper install script, so I'm using this.
+This is meant to be consulted after you do the initial install for EndeavourOS, Manjaro, or using archinstall on vanilla arch.

 Made with KDE Plasma in mind, but there's a GNOME suggestions entry in case I use that.